-The unemployment rate in the Utica-Rome MSA decreased from 8.1 percent in October 2012 to 7.2 percent in October 2013.
-This marks the eighth consecutive month of over-the-year improvements in the jobless rate.
-From September 2007 through February 2013, the jobless rate never declined from the previous year.
+The unemployment rate in the Utica-Rome MSA decreased from 4.9 percent in August 2015 to 4.3 percent in August 2016.
+This marks the 43rd consecutive month of over-the-year improvements in the jobless rate.
 (The current unemployment rate series began in 1990.)

-As expected, the jobless rate declined from September 2013.
-From September to October, in the past 10 years, the unemployment rate declined 7 times, rose once and remained unchanged two times.
+The unemployment rate declined from July to August.
+Historically, from July to August, in the past 10 years, the jobless rate declined 9 times and remained unchanged once.

 by Mark Barbano, Labor Market Analyst, Mohawk Valley

 What is seasonality?
 While it impacts many economic series, it is difficult for many people to understand.
 The U.S. Bureau of Labor Statistics defines seasonality as a “pattern that more or less repeats itself each year, although this pattern may … change … over time.

 Many factors contribute to seasonality, including weather conditions, holidays (e.g., Christmas, Easter), annually scheduled calendar events (e.g., the beginning and end of the school year) and dates set by law (e.g., tax filing deadline).
 Seasonality helps to explain why your home’s heating costs rise in the winter, why demand for turkey increases in November and why it is difficult to find a winter coat in July.